powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 - **Range Actions**: they have the specificity of having a degree of freedom, a set-point.
 When a Range Action is activated, it is activated at a given value of its set-point.
 PSTs are a typical example of Range Actions.

 Both Network Actions and Range Actions have usage rules which define the conditions under which they can be activated.
-The usage rules which exist in OpenRAO are:
+A usage rule contains a usage method which can be activated under certain conditions.
+The usage methods in OpenRAO are:
+- **UNDEFINED**: this means that the usage rule cannot decide if the remedial action can be used.
+- **AVAILABLE**: when activated, this means that the remedial action is available for the RAO to assess.
+The RAO can choose to activate it if it finds that it is optimal.
+Takes precedence over the above usage method.
+- **FORCED**: when activated, this means that the remedial action must be applied by the RAO (usually used for automatons).
+  Takes precedence over the above usage methods.
+- **UNAVAILABLE**: when activated, this means that the remedial action cannot be used.
+Takes precedence over the above usage methods.

+OpenRAO has the following usage rules with their activation conditions:
-- the **FreeToUse** usage rule (defined for a specific [instant](#instants-and-states)): the remedial action is available in all the states of a given instant.
+- the **FreeToUse** usage rule (defined for a specific [instant](#instants-and-states)): the usage method is activated in all the states of a given instant.
-- the **OnState** usage rule (defined for a specific [state](#instants-and-states)): the remedial action is available in a given state.
+- the **OnState** usage rule (defined for a specific [state](#instants-and-states)): the usage method is activated in a given state.
-- the **OnFlowConstraintInCountry** usage rule (defined for a specific [Country](https://github.com/powsybl/powsybl-core/blob/main/iidm/iidm-api/src/main/java/com/powsybl/iidm/network/Country.java) and a specific [instant](#instants-and-states)): the remedial action is available if any FlowCnec in the given country is constrained (ie has a flow greater than one of its thresholds) at the given instant.
+- the **OnFlowConstraintInCountry** usage rule (defined for a specific [Country](https://github.com/powsybl/powsybl-core/blob/main/iidm/iidm-api/src/main/java/com/powsybl/iidm/network/Country.java), a specific [instant](#instants-and-states)), and an optional [contingency](#contingencies): the usage method is activated if any FlowCnec in the given country is constrained (ie has a flow greater than one of its thresholds) at the given instant.
+If a contingency is defined, then only constraints on FlowCnecs with the same contingency count.
-- the **OnFlowConstraint** usage rule (defined for a specific [instant](#instants-and-states) and a specific [FlowCnec](#flow-cnecs)): the remedial action is available if the given FlowCnec is constrained at the given instant.
+- the **OnFlowConstraint** usage rule (defined for a specific [instant](#instants-and-states) and a specific [FlowCnec](#flow-cnecs)): the usage method is activated if the given FlowCnec is constrained at the given instant.
-- the **OnAngleConstraint** usage rule (defined for a specific [instant](#instants-and-states) and a specific [AngleCnec](#angle-cnecs)): the remedial action is available if the given AngleCnec is constrained at the given instant.
+- the **OnAngleConstraint** usage rule (defined for a specific [instant](#instants-and-states) and a specific [AngleCnec](#angle-cnecs)): the usage method is activated if the given AngleCnec is constrained at the given instant.
-- the **OnVoltageConstraint** usage rule (defined for a specific [instant](#instants-and-states) and a specific [VoltageCnec](#voltage-cnecs)): the remedial action is available if the given VoltageCnec is constrained at the given instant.
+- the **OnVoltageConstraint** usage rule (defined for a specific [instant](#instants-and-states) and a specific [VoltageCnec](#voltage-cnecs)): the usage method is activated if the given VoltageCnec is constrained at the given instant.

 A remedial action has an operator, which is the name of the TSO which operates the remedial action.